Bethany stood at the end of the cafeteria line looking for her friend, Octavia. Her only friend.

 Tears started flowing down Bethany’s face.

-Kobi knew that if Bethany lost control, she would have a meltdown right here in the cafeteria.
+Octavia knew that if Bethany lost control, she would have a meltdown right here in the cafeteria.
 “Bethany, it’s okay.
-Just calm down, please,” said Kobi, still touching her arm.
+Just calm down, please,” said Octavia, still touching her arm.

 “But your brother Lucas, is a deputy,” Bethany reasoned.